AndreiAnton/aoe2-civ-stats-app/README.md

 An app that shows statistics about every civilisation from the famous RTS game, Age of Empires 2 Definitive Edition

-## Functions
+## Function
+16:00
-### Added a function that returns the highest level available unit from a requested unit line
+Added a function that returns the highest level available unit from a requested unit line

+17:00
+Added a function that returns the highest available units of a requested civ from a requested building